adnanahmady/football-app/README.md

 ## Linux

-The application is listening to `football.test` as the domain address, and if you want to access the application using this domain and you're a linux user, you need to run this code.
+The application is listening to `football.test` as the domain address, and if you want to access the application using this domain, and you're a linux user, you need to run this code.

 ```shell
 echo '0.0.0.0 football.test' | sudo tee -a /etc/hosts